In this article:

 - Optional: Set a Minimum employee contribution.

-- Select the Base contribution type and enter the Amount.
+- Select the Base contribution type (Percentage or Dollar amount) and enter the amount (Base percentage or Base amount per pay period).

-- Use the Cost Estimator by entering the number of eligible employees and average salary to see estimated costs.
+- Use the Plan Cost Estimation tool by entering the number of eligible employees and average salary to see estimated costs.

-- Under Settings, choose if you want to Lock contributions or Auto-assign based on tenure
+- Under Manage plan, choose if you want to Lock contributions or Auto-assign based on tenure

 Manage contribution and eligibility settings